RyanJulyan/FlaskPocketBase/README.md

 # FlaskPocketBase
 An attempt at implementing an equivalent Flask  pocketbase (https://pocketbase.io/) an Open Source backend for your next SaaS and Mobile app.
 Features: Realtime database, Authentication, File storage, Admin dashboard, Extensions, Plugins

+## Notes:
+This is part of the natural progression from the Flask-BDA project found here: [https://github.com/RyanJulyan/Flask-BDA](https://github.com/RyanJulyan/Flask-BDA) and should be considered it's successor or alternative approach.

 # Repos
 ## Replit
 [https://replit.com/@RyanJulyan/FlaskPocketBase](https://replit.com/@RyanJulyan/FlaskPocketBase)